SkygearIO/features/features/192-asset-gear/index.md

 # Asset Gear

-## Overview
+## Goals

-The Asset Gear is a gear for uploading and retrieving user-generated asset.

-It supports both public and private asset.
+- Store user-generated asset to fulfill application needs.
+  - Photos and short videos taken by the application.
+  - Images and short videos chosen from the library.
+  - Artwork by the user.
+  - Attachments in a chat application.
+  - Documents of reasonable size.

-It can transform image asset on the fly via query string.
+- Process image asset on the fly via query string.
+- Access control via presigned URL

+## Non-goals

+- Video live streaming such as Facebook Live.
+- File sharing application like Imgur.
-The Asset Gear does not support static website hosting.
-Another gear is responsible for that.
+- Static website hosting.
+Another gear is responsible for this.

 ## Layout